roomkey/aegis/README.md

-# aegis
+# Aegis

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for managing the structure of Apache Tinkerpop 3 graphs.
+This library pulls heavily from the Clojurewerkz Archimedes project which provided functionality for Apache Blueprints graph when the Tinkerpop project was in V2.

 ## Usage

-FIXME
+Documentation to come but for now, simple examples can be found in the test suite.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Sam Hewitt and the Room Key team

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Licensed under the Eclipse Public License (the same as Clojure)